racingmars/ctc-mainframe-api/README.md

 ### PDS member list

-`GET /mbrlist/<pds>`
+`GET /api/mbrlist/<pds>`

 If `<pds>` is a partitioned dataset, the member list API will return the list of member names.

+### Quit

+`GET /api/quit`

+Calling this API will stop the job running the CTC service on the MVS side.
+To prevent CTC device syncronization problems, you should not make further API calls to the web service until the CTC server job is started on the MVS side again.

 ## Limitations and security

+**Security: there is none**.
 No security is implemented at all on either the web service side or the MVS service side.
 Anyone who has access to the web service, or directly to the emulated CTC device ports on your Hercules instance, will be able to make full use of the services.

 I have not tested this on an MVS system with RAKF (or, for that matter, RACF) installed.
 A security product may limit the actions the service can take to